 Embodiment is about:

-Relaxation - Breath deeply and watch your breath.
+Relaxation - Breathe deeply and watch your breath.

-Inspiration - Prioritize your inspiration, play, and creative flow.
+Inspiration - Prioritize your inspiration, receptivity, and flow.

 Mindfulness - Pay attention and enjoy practicing.